translate-tools/linguist/docs/api/tts.md

 class TTS {
 	/**
-	 * Method that return buffer with audio to speak text */ public getAudioBuffer(text: string, language: string) => Promise<TTSAudioBuffer>;
+	 * Method that returns a buffer with audio to speak the text */ public getAudioBuffer(text: string, language: string) => Promise<TTSAudioBuffer>;

 	/**
-	 * Return an array of supported languages as ISO 639-1 codes */ static getSupportedLanguages(): langCode[];
+	 * Returns an array of supported languages as ISO 639-1 codes */ static getSupportedLanguages(): langCode[];